GeorgyFirsov/mm/docs/architecture.md

 - enumerate all folders in a repository;
 - enumerate all notes in a folder;
 - enumerate all notes in a repository.

+Repositories are located in application's data folder.

+### Configuration

+Configuration is stored in a file inside of application's data folder.
+It contains the following parameters:

+- git account settings (or a flag, that makes `mm` to use current git settings);
+- optional signature (not in sense of cryptography).